ahmed-ae/SitecoreCodeConversionGenAI/README.md

 This project is an AI-powered tool for Sitecore developers, leveraging the power of Generative AI to streamline the process of creating Sitecore JSS components.
 It offers two primary functionalities:

-1. **Design-to-Code Conversion**: Transform any design, screenshot, or wireframe into a fully functional Sitecore JSS component (React/TypeScript) in seconds.
+1. **Design-to-Code Conversion**: Transform any design, screenshot, or wireframe into a fully functional Sitecore JSS component (Nextjs/TypeScript) in seconds.

-2. **Legacy Code Conversion**: Convert traditional Sitecore MVC or SXA Scriban components into modern Sitecore JSS components (React).
+2. **Legacy Code Conversion**: Convert traditional Sitecore MVC or SXA Scriban components into modern Sitecore JSS components (Nextjs).

 ## 🌐 Live Demo